 That’s the end of this issue, but I wanted to throw in a couple more pictures of the final product sitting in the car and all lit up:

 It may not seem like much, but these are the first ‘Doc Brown’ parts we have assembled.
 Everything up to this point has been just stock DeLorean pieces.
 And, I added three separate mods in this issue alone.
-It will only get better from here.
-Everything is plastic in this issue.
+It will only get better from here!

 Issue 43 – Interior: Time Circuits Switch/Box, Button Panel, Gold Box